Henry Luke Orombi

 Henry Luke Orombi (born 11 October 1949) in Pakwach, North Western Uganda, is a Ugandan Anglican bishop.
 He served as Archbishop of Uganda and Bishop of Kampala from 2004 until his retirement in December 2012, two years earlier than expected.
 He was succeeded as Archbishop by Stanley Ntagali, who was consecrated in December 2012.
 Orombi served as Bishop of the Diocese of Kampala, which is the fixed episcopal see of the Archbishop, but unlike many other fixed metropolitical sees, the incumbent is not officially known as "Archbishop of Kampala", but bears the longer compound title "Archbishop of Uganda and Bishop of Kampala".

 Background

 Orombi was educated at Bishop Tucker Theological College, which today is known as Uganda Christian University, in Mukono, Uganda, where he received a Diploma in Theology, and St John's College, Nottingham, in England, where he attained a Bachelor of Divinity degree.
 Before becoming Archbishop, he was Diocesan Youth Officer in Moyo District and Adjumani District in West Nile sub-region from 1979 until 1986.
 He then served as Archdeacon at Goli in Nebbi District from 1987 until 1993.
 From 1993 until 2003, he served as the Bishop of Nebbi Diocese.
+During this tenure, he focused on church growth, evagelism, clergy training, and social outreach.
+He supported initiatives in education and health services within the diocese.